passwordmaker/android-passwordmaker/README.md

 Passwordmaker Pro for Android
 ===========

 This is the android implementation of the Passwordmaker Pro algorithm designed by [Passwordmaker.org](http://passwordmaker.org).
+View the [Android public webpage](http://android.passwordmaker.org).

 How it works:
 You provide PasswordMaker two pieces of information: a "master password" -- that one, single password you like -- and